What are SATs results used for?

 SATs and progress measures

-Primary school progress measures involve comparing pupils’ KS2 SATs results to other children across the country who were at a similar level at the end of Year 2, when they took KS1 SATs.
+Primary school progress measures involve comparing pupils’ KS2 SATs results to other children across the country who were at a similar level at the end of Year 2, if they took (the now optional) KS1 SATs.

 It’s thought to be a fairer system, as it recognises progress rather than attainment, and compares schools whose pupils have similar starting points.